 When Is the Best Time

 On our climb at the vertical wall down to Jacob Hamblin, a hiker from Salt Lake City told me, “We keep Escalante a secret,” I have to agree it was hard to get the information I was looking for.
-I will give you detailed information about all the questions I had before this adventure.
+I will give you detailed information about my questions that came up before this adventure.

 What is the Best Time for Jacob Hamblin Arch?

-The best time for GSENM and the Jacob Hamblin Arch regarding temperatures and precipitation is from April until mid-June, mid-September until October.
+The best time for GSENM and the Jacob Hamblin Arch regarding temperatures and precipitation is from April until mid-June and mid-September until October.

 Weather – Climate Escalante

-The Hole in the Rock Road is located on 5.800 ft/ 1.770 m elevation, which impacts the temperatures.
+The Hole in the Rock Road is located at 5.800 ft/ 1.770 m elevation, which impacts the temperatures.